 To read more about the fellowship program and the current class of fellows, please click here.

-Participation in the Civic Orchestra as a regular member is a part-time commitment, enabling members to pursue additional educational opportunities and engage in the rich professional musical life of Chicago.
-Each regular member of the Civic Orchestra will receive an annual stipend of $6,900 in the 2013/14 season to help offset some living expenses.
-Those who audition successfully for principal string positions will receive an additional $2,180 per season.
-Civic members selected to participate in MusiCorps activities receive an additional base stipend of $2,100 per season.
-Both regular and associate members are eligible to apply for MusiCorps.
+Participation in the Civic Orchestra as a Regular Member is a part-time commitment, enabling musicians to pursue additional educational opportunities and engage in the rich professional musical life of Chicago.
+Each Regular Member of the Civic Orchestra will receive a stipend of $7,300 in the 2015/16 season to help offset some living expenses.
+Those who audition successfully for principal string positions will receive an additional $2,285 per season.
+At the start of the season, Civic members may also audition to participate in Civic Engagement Ensembles (the Civic Orchestra’s chamber music program) and receive an additional $2,500 stipend.

 Regular members are eligible to participate in the Civic Orchestra for up to two consecutive seasons.
 Musicians accepted as Associate Members are offered a one-season associate membership and are contacted on as-needed basis as extra/substitute musicians.